10) Mike Piazza

 Topping 20 homers nine times, Carter reached the century mark in RBIs four times, with a league-leading 106 in 1984.
 A very good defender, Carter gave up 121 errors in 19 seasons and cut down an average of 35% of runners stealing.
 Carter was an 11-time all-star.

 Best known for one of the most dramatic home runs in World Series history, Fisk was a great all-around catcher.
 Very similar to Gary Carter in stats and ability.

 During Campanella’s ten year career, he showed exactly why he gets ranked this high.
 In ten seasons, he hit more than 20 home runs seven times, brought in more than 80 runs six times, and won the MVP award three times.
 His career bests are .325, 41 home runs, and 142 runs batted in.
-He made eight all star appearances, and helped the Dodgers to a World Series win.
-When he played, there were less people stealing bases, but Campy threw out 48% of base runners from ’54 to ’57.
+He made eight all-star appearances and helped the Dodgers to a World Series win.
+When he played, there were fewer people stealing bases, but Campy threw out 48% of base runners from ’54 to ’57.

 In 19 years, Berra hit 358 home runs, drove in 1430 runs, and hit .285.
-His defense was very good as well, catching almost half of the would be base stealers since the stat was invented.
+His defense was very good as well, catching almost half of them would-be base stealers since the stat was invented.
 His 10 World Series rings and three MVPs really sets him apart from the rest of this group.

 Gunning 43% of base stealers, he had a great arm.
 He revolutionized the catching position, putting one hand behind his back when he caught.
 His hands were so strong, he squeezed a catcher’s mitt like a first baseman’s mitt.

 Looking to his offense, Bench hit 389 home runs over his 17 year career, and drove in 1376 runs.
 In my mind, the two time MVP was the most important piece to the Big Red Machine.
 He was the MVP of the 1976 World Series after one of his worst seasons.
 The greatest all-around catcher to ever play the game.